danrod96-new/jQCloud/README.md

 The word cloud produced by jQCloud is made of pure HTML, so you can style it using CSS.
 When you call `$("#example").jQCloud(...)`, the containing element is given a CSS class of "jqcloud", allowing for easy CSS targeting.
 The included CSS file `jqcloud.css` is intended as an example and as a base on which to develop your own custom style, defining dimensions and appearance of words in the cloud.
 When writing your custom CSS, just follow these guidelines:

 * Always specify the dimensions of the container element (div.jqcloud in jqcloud.css).
-* The CSS attribute 'position' of the container element must be explicitly declared and different from 'static' (if it is 'static', jQCloud overwrites it to 'relative').
+* The CSS attribute 'position' of the container element must be explicitly declared and different from 'static' (if it is 'statis', jQCloud overwrites it to 'relative').
 * Specifying the style of the words (color, font, dimension, etc.) is super easy: words are wrapped in `<span>` tags with ten levels of importance corresponding to the following classes (in descending order of importance): w10, w9, w8, w7, w6, w5, w4, w3, w2, w1.